delian/node-ciscoxml/README.md

 **keepAlive** (default 30000) - enabled or disables (value of 0) TCP keepalive for the socket

+**ssl** (default false) - if it is set to true or an object, then SSL session will be opened.
+Node.js TLS module is used for that so if the ssl points to an object, the tls options are taken from it.
+Be careful - enabling SSL does not change the default port from 38751 to 38752.
+You have to set it explicitly!

 Example:

     var cxml = require('node-ciscoxml');